-2019 – Indiana State University Orientation Spokesperson
+2019 Indiana State University – Welcome Host

 Check out some of my personal electronics projects below.

-Grid Connected Inverter Simulation
+Grid Connected Inverter MATLAB Simulation

 Single Phase VFD Controller

-This type of drive allows for precise control of a motor by modulating its frequency instead of the motor operating at a fixed frequency.
+This type of drive allows for precise control of a motor by modulating its frequency instead of the motor operating at a fixed frequency/speed.
 VFDs allow for decreased stress on the motor due to slowed start/stop commands.

 Power Protection and Supply Circuit Design